 Entry Fee: $45, $35 for PCC members.
 Pay with cash or check payable to Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits

 OCF/WCF/ICA Membership: Players from Oregon, Washington, and Idaho are required to have state membership and this can be purchased online here or during registration.
 The membership helps support and expand chess in the Northwest and includes a monthly subscription to the award-winning Northwest Chess magazine.
-Notes: 1) The $10 “tournament” membership which is good for the month of the tournament plus two additional months is only available during registration.
+Notes: 1) The $12 “tournament” membership which is good through the end of the month is only available during registration.
 2) Washington residents are required to pay sales tax on WCF membership and the sales tax rate is based on the county where the magazine will be received.
 We request Washington residents pay for WCF membership beforehand online or you may be charged a higher tax rate on-site.